-As the weather gets warmer and the school holidays progress, social distancing means that we can’t go as far as we usually might to take advantage of the weather and free time.
+As the weather gets warmer and the school holidays progress, take advantage of the weather and free time.
 Here are some games that high learning potential children may enjoy in their own back gardens, even if the space you have to play in is small.

 Hunts and Chases